roshanis/10kings/chapter9_vidyadhara_chandela.md

 "*Wallahi*," breathed Ahmad ibn Muhammad, our chief siege engineer, as we conducted our initial reconnaissance, "this is not merely a fortress.
 It is a mountain that has been carved into a weapon."

-The conventional approaches to siege warfare—surrounding the enemy, cutting off supplies, gradually reducing defensive positions through sustained bombardment—proved impossible against Kalinjar's geography.
+The conventional approaches to siege warfare, surrounding the enemy, cutting off supplies, gradually reducing defensive positions through sustained bombardment, proved impossible against Kalinjar's geography.
 The fortress drew water from natural springs within the mountain itself.
 Its granaries could sustain the garrison for years.
 Its walls were not built on earthworks that could be undermined but carved from solid stone that would take decades to breach.

 But Vidyadhara's genius extended beyond passive defense.
 During our second week of siege, we discovered that the fortress was not merely resisting our attacks but actively striking back through devices that turned our own siege methods against us.